 William Nelson gives the Supreme Court case Marbury v.
 Madison ample historical context and addresses new interpretations of it in light of recent scholarship in Marbury v.
-Madison: The Origins and Legacy of Judicial Review.Read More »Marbury v.
+Madison: The Origins and Legacy of Judicial Review (first edition).Read More »Marbury v.
 Madison: The Origins and Legacy of Judicial Review by William Nelson

 The Life and Times of Martin Luther is a 44-page picture book written by Meike Roth-Beck in German, translated to English by Laura Watkinson, and illustrated by Klaus Ensikat.
 It was published in English by Eerdmans Books for Young Readers and is intended for readers 7 and up.

 I was excited to read and review this because I’ve studied Luther and the Reformation in college courses and through my international travels.
 I’ve read (okay, skimmed) several biographies of Martin Luther, and I lived in Wittenberg, Germany, for two months and visited the Wartburg Castle, Eisenach, and Erfurt.Read More »The Life and Times of Martin Luther by Meike Roth-Beck